themaplelab/swan/README.md

 SWAN is a static program analysis framework that enables deep dataflow analysis for Swift applications (incl. iOS/macOS).
 Its applications include finding API misuses using typestate analysis and detecting security vulnerabilities using taint analysis.

-SWAN parses plain-text Swift Intermediate Language (SIL).
-We have developed an intermediate representation (IR), called *SWIRL*.
-It is simple, well documented, and easy to understand.
-Any analysis engine should be able to analyze SWIRL without having to handle complex semantics.

 We aim to provide developers and researchers with an easy-to-use and well-documented platform for analyzing Swift applications.

 :construction: **SWAN is WIP.
 However, we are working on a pre-release to get the community involved.
 We will release an extensive video playlist explaining how SWAN works, which should enable you to experiment with SWAN.**